samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 Once you set up a login within Travis-CI, you should be able to add your git repository to the list.

-Click on that small **+** button just beside **My repositories**.
+Click on that small **+** button just beside _My repositories_ on Travis Home Page.
 It should list down your git repositories.
-If you cannot find it, try **Sync Account** once.
+If you cannot find it, try _Sync Account_ once.

+Flip the repository on using the checkbox on the left.

-You can click on that small cog that denotes settings and you should be able to select when do you want to build.
+Click on the small cog that denotes settings and you should be able to select when do you want to build.

-Switch on **Build only if .travis.yml is present** option.
+Switch on _Build only if .travis.yml is present_ option.

 Back at the project folder, add a file named `.travis.yml` to the project root folder with this content: